Rosacea – Diagnosis, Symptoms, and Treatment

-Rosacea is a common skin condition characterized by persistent facial redness, facial flushing, dryness, and sensitivity.
+Rosacea is a skin condition characterized by persistent facial redness, facial flushing, dryness, and sensitivity.
 Individuals may also develop small dilated blood vessels (telangiectasias) on the face.
-The disease is most often seen in adults and rarely affects children – it is often referred to as “adult acne.”
-Most affected individuals are fair-skinned such as those of Celtic and Northern European origin.
-There are four main subtypes of rosacea depending on the appearance and distribution of the rash.
+The disease is most often seen in adults and rarely affects children – leading to the name “adult acne.”
+Rosacea is most common in fair-skinned such as those of Celtic and Northern European origin.

 The precise cause of the disease is uncertain but likely related to immune system abnormalities, reactions to skin bacteria, and exposure to UV (ultraviolet) radiation.
 Various factors can make the condition worse, including extreme temperature, sun exposure, hot beverages, spicy foods, and alcohol.

 What Causes Rosacea?

 The precise cause of rosacea is not known, however, the condition appears to be related to abnormalities in the immune system and inflammatory reactions against bacteria that live on the skin.
 UV (ultraviolet) radiation damage from the sun is also thought to be critical in the development of rosacea.
 Lastly, there is evidence to suggest that vascular reactivity contributes to facial flushing in rosacea.
 Dilation of the blood vessels of the face typically leads to flushing and erythema (redness).

 Various factors may lead to exacerbations of rosacea symptoms including:

 - Mood changes such as anger and embarrassment

 Rosacea is relatively common, since the majority of affected individuals do not seek treatments its exact prevalence is hard to estimate.
 The National Rosacea Society estimates that 16 million Americans are living with the disease with anywhere from 1% to 10% of the U.S. population suffering from rosacea that would benefit from medical treatment.